jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Remember, it's easier with a 24-hour dial.
 If you dislike bisecting angles or need an excuse to go watch-shopping, keep that in mind.
-But 12-hour watches are the most common, so here's how it's done.
+But 12-hour watches are more common, so here's how it's done.

 #### (when north of the sun's path or directly on it)
 1. Position the watch dial vertically with the solar noon position at the top.